-Note: We recommend upgrading all OS/VS COBOL and VS COBOL II programs to Enterprise COBOL (or COBOL for OS/390 & VM Version 2 Release 2) whenever upgrading is discussed in this chapter.
+Note: We recommend upgrading all OS/VS COBOL and VS COBOL II programs to Enterprise COBOL whenever upgrading is discussed in this chapter.

 CICS

 Under CICS, if you have any VS COBOL II programs that use a CALL statement to call OS/VS COBOL programs, you must upgrade the OS/VS COBOL program.